innerfunction/SCFFLD-and/README.md

 The current latest release is 0.9.0.

 # Installation
-There are a number of ways to use SCFFLD, see [the installation page](wiki/Installation) for details.
+There are a number of ways to use SCFFLD, see _Installation_ page in the repo wiki for details.

 # Sample app
 The project workspace includes a sample app that demonstrates core functionality and includes sample configurations and code.